-Combination preparations combine the effects of different plants, which complement each other perfectly.
-Butterbur, valerian, passiflora and lemon balm are combined in zeller relaxation.
+Combination preparations combine the effects of different plants, which complement each other perfectly such as butterbur, valerian, passiflora and lemon balm.
 This not only alleviates nervousness, anxiety, tension and test anxiety but also related symptoms such as spasmodic gastrointestinal complaints, irritability or occasional problems falling asleep or sleeping through the night.
-The tried and tested combination of hops and valerian in medications such as zeller sleep forte ensures restorative sleep and combats stress-related sleeping disorders.
+The tried and tested combination of hops and valerian in medications ensures restorative sleep and combats stress-related sleeping disorders.

 Tips: Reduce stress sustainably

 You should make a concerted effort at an early stage to ensure that long-term stress does not have any lasting negative consequences.
 The following tips may be of help.

 Sport and exercise speed up the reduction of stress hormones, so they should not be neglected during a particularly stressful period.
 Dancing, club sport, sport in groups or with friends all have additional social aspects, which also helps to reduce stress.